NorthboundTrain/jqg/doc/jqg.md

 ## DESCRIPTION

-Process JSON file using `jq`, searching through the content looking to match the supplied `<regex>`.
+Process JSON file using JQ, searching through the content looking to match the supplied `<regex>`.
 Can be used with a file name or via `STDIN` (as part of a pipeline).

 ### Requirements